 The search for an alternative to the traditional lawn has been embraced by a variety of homeowners, including younger, first-time homebuyers, environmentalists, and those who are looking for a simpler, more enjoyable lifestyle with less time spent as a weekend warrior.
-In addition, COVID-19 has brought about changes in the priorities that many homeowners hold and allowed them to explore new hobbies like cooking and gardening.

 Forget artificial, too-blue pools.
-Natural pools offer both a more organic aesthetic and more environmentally friendly functionality.
+Natural pools offer both a more organic aesthetic and a more environmentally friendly functionality.
 Built to resemble natural creeks and ponds, a natural pool is filtered organically with native plant species and gravel in a process similar to that which occurs in nature.
 The natural pool, along with its regeneration zone, creates its own natural environment that helps to nourish local plant and animal populations.

-For those who are interested in an easy-care alternative to the traditional lawn without creating extensive new infrastructure, there are a variety of low maintenance options available.
+For those who are interested in an easy-care alternative to the traditional lawn without creating extensive new infrastructure, there are a variety of low-maintenance options available.
 Remember to look for those that are native to your area in order to increase their bio-availability and make them easier to care for and cultivate.

 There are many ornamental grasses that do not require cutting.
 Some can grow as high as a few feet while others may stay lower to the ground.
 Ornamental grasses come in a variety of colors and styles and are often valued for their ability to enrich the soil and provide protection from sedimentary runoff.